-Alejandro Luna is a cultural exchange teacher from Quito, Ecuador.
+Alejandro Luna is an ambassador teacher from Quito, Ecuador.
 He is in his second year with Participate Learning working as a high school Spanish teacher at Central Cabarrus High School in Concord, North Carolina.
 Read on about his experience with organizing a mentorship program for his students.

 Building community through mentorship